akeneo/onboarder-helpcenter/content/md/retailer-onboarder/review-suppliers-propositions/review-new-products.md

 If you want to accept a prereferenced product, simply
 1. Click on the `Accept` button
-1. A popin is prompted to fill in the product identifier and its category
+1. A pop-in is prompted to fill in the product identifier and its category
 1. Click on `Save`

 You're done with the first part: you accepted the prereferenced product.
 You can now review its attributes values in Product data / Onboarder proposals.